walexbarnes/ab-test-szw-self-identification-one/README.md

 The user's input must be collected and sent to our analytics platform.
 I accomplish this by setting a browser storage object, set to `noSelection`, before the survey loads up.
 Once the survey loads, and the user selects an option, the button's `baseFunctionality()` will change the value of the browser storage object to the value passed into the first argument of the `makeNewOption()` function for the selection's option.

-Once the user closes the survey tool, by the X button or the Enter the Site button,
+Once the user closes the survey tool, by the X button or the Enter the Site button, a new sessionStorage item will pick up the last value of the old sessionStorage item.

+In the tag manager, I configured it to where when the new sessionStorage item is set, a tag will fire and send the user's selection to our data collection server so we can report on it.

+I used a new sessionStorage item so that it does not fire the tag until the user has closed the survey, not while they click back and forth between options.

 ```
 sessionStorage.setItem('selfIDopen','noSelection');